filswan/swan-doc/getting-started/contact-us/business-partnerships.md

 ## Partnership

-If you want your logo shown as FilSwan's ecosystem partner and client, please submit the form below:
+If you want your logo shown as Swan's ecosystem partner and client, please submit the form below:

 [Apply to be a partner or client](https://docs.google.com/forms/d/1ysOaN0LH0go32fETBEKDvX2b8VaG_Wxv2sehdwGcYro/viewform)